AEWorthy/MonStim-Analyzer/docs/readme.md

 4. **Select Session**: Select a session within the chosen dataset.
 5. **Change Channel Names**: Optionally, customize the channel names via the settings dialog.
 This change is persistent even if you close the program.
 6. **Generate Reports**: Access various reports through the "Reports" menu.
-7. **Visualize Data**: Use the plotting options to visualize different aspects of your EMG data.
+7. **Visualize Data**: Use dynamic plotting options to visualize different aspects of your EMG data.
+8. **Export Raw Data**: Click the "Plot/Extract Raw Data" button in the plotting menu to easily export a plot's raw data to a CSV file.

 # Quick Start Guide

-1. **Import Data**:
+1. **Import Data**
-   - Click on "File" > "Import CSV Data" in the menu bar.
+   - Click on "File" > "Import an Experiment" in the menu bar.
-   - Select the directory containing your directory containing dataset folders with CSV files. ***See the `Important Information` section below for a guide on how to structure your data.***
+   - Select the directory containing the experiment directory.
+An experiment level directory should contain one or more dataset folders each containing one or more session folders with recording CSV files.
+   - ***See the `Important Information` section below for a guide on how to structure your data.*** In short, an "EMG Experiment" is a group of "EMG Datasets" that all have similar experimental parameters/conditions but are from different animals.
+Each "EMG Dataset" may contain multiple replicate "EMG Sessions" which are each stimulation ramps where each stimulus/response is an "EMG Recording".
    - Wait for the import process to complete.
 Processed data will be stored in the `/data` directory in the same folder as the `.EXE` file.

-2. **Select Dataset and Session**:
+2. **Select Dataset and Session**
-   - Use the dropdown menus in the "Data Selection" section to choose a dataset and session of interest.
+   - Use the dropdown menus in the "Data Selection" section to choose an experiment, a dataset, and a session of interest for plotting, report generation, etc.

-3. **View Reports**:
+3. **View Reports**
    - Click on the "Show M-max Report", "Show Session Report", or "Show Dataset Report" buttons to view detailed information about the selected data.

-4. **Plot Data**:
+4. **Plot Data**
-   - Choose whether to plot data from the selected session or from the entire dataset.
+   - Choose whether to plot data from the selected session or from the entire dataset. *Note: Future versions will also allow analysis/plotting at the experiment level.*
    - Choose the desired plot type from the dropdown menu. (see the `Plot Types` section for more info).
    - Adjust any additional plot options.
    - Click the "Plot" button to generate the visualization.
         - Note: You can open more than one plot at a time.
 They will always open in new windows.

+5. **Export Plotted Data**
+    - Click the "Plot/Export Raw Data" button to simultaneously plot data and extract the plotted values.
+    - In the pop-up window, press "Export Dataframe..." to easily export this data to a CSV file.
+    - Note: The extracted data are an exact copy of the data plotted in the plotting frame.

-5. **Customization Settings**:
+6. **Customization Settings**
     - Use "Remove Session" in the "Data Selection" panel to remove a session from the dataset.
 This is useful if one of your recording sessions is too noisy or had other issues and you want to exclude it from the dataset.
         - Use "Undo"/"Redo" to undo/redo the removal/addition of sessions.
-        - Alternatively use the "Reload All Sessions" button to restore all sessions to the dataset.
+        - Alternatively use the "Edit" > "Reload Current Dataset" button to restore all sessions to the dataset.
 This will preserve any changes you made to the dataset such as channel names or reflex time windows.
-    - Use "Tools" > "Change Channel Names" to modify channel labels.
+    - Use "Edit" > "Change Channel Names" to modify channel labels.
-    - Use "Tools" > "Update Reflex Settings" to adjust reflex window parameters.
+    - Use "Edit" > "Update Reflex Time Windows" to adjust latency window parameters (For now just M-wave and H-reflex windows).
+    - Use "Edit" > "Invert Channel Polarity" to select any desired channels in the currently selected dataset for which you would like to invert the polarity.
+This will be applied to all sessions in the dataset for each of the selected channels.
+    - To view/exclude individual recordings, use the Single Session plot type called "Single EMG Recordings".
+Cycle through the individual recordings and exclude/include any that you desire.
+Use "Edit" > "Reload Current Session" to reset all changes.
+    - For advanced users, set user preferences in "File" > "Preferences".

+7. **Special Note**
+    - Any changes made to your experiments (such as altering reflex window settings or channel names) are persistent (this data is saved in the ./data/bin folder).
+If you want to reset/reload experiments or restore them to default, you should use "Edit" > "Reload Current Experiment".

 # Important Information and Tips

 ## Definitions for Common Terms

 ### EMG Data Types
-- **EMG Recording:** A single peri-stimulus recording at a defined stimulus value.
-Many recordings (sometimes with varying stimulus intensity) will make up a session.
+- **EMG Experiment:** A set of EMG Datasets.
+These are biological replicates of the same protocol/condition across different animals.
+- **EMG Dataset:** A set of EMG sessions.
+These are replicates of a single protocol/condition within a single animal.
 - **EMG Session:** A set of EMG Recordings.
-All the recordings will share the same recording parameters like stimulus/recording duration; the only variable parameter should be the stimulus intensity.
-And EMG session may contain enough datapoints to create a Reflex Curve plot (see the `EMG Plot Types` section for details).
+All the recordings will share the same recording parameters like stimulus duration/recording duration; the only variable parameter should be the stimulus intensity.
+And individual EMG session should contain enough datapoints to create a Reflex Curve plot (see the `EMG Plot Types` section for details).
-- **EMG Dataset:** A set of EMG sessions.
-These are replicates of the same protocol/condition within a single animal.
-- **EMG Experiment:** *(NOT YET IMPLEMENTED)* A set of EMG Datasets.
-These are replicates of the same protocol/condition on different animal.
+- **EMG Recording:** A single peri-stimulus recording at a defined stimulus intensity.
+Many recordings (often with varying stimulus intensity) will make up a session.

 ## How to structure your CSV data

-- Importing data from CSV files makes certain assumptions about how your data is saved.
+- The algorithm for importing experiment data from CSV files makes certain assumptions about how your data is saved.
 You should store your data in the following structure:
-    - my_project/
+    - Experiment 1/
         - Dataset 1/
             - XX001-1.CSV  # These are recordings files for Session 'XX001'
             - XX001-2.CSV
             - ...
             - XX002-1.CSV  # These are recordings files for Session 'XX002'
             - XX002-2.CSV
             - ...
         - Dataset 2/
             - session files...
         - other datasets...

-- The project folder name is not used at all by the program.
-Later versions may use it to create an `Experiment` data type.
+- The experiment folder name (the directory you import under "File" > "Import an Experiment") is used to name the imported experiment, so make sure it is sufficiently descriptive.
-- Dataset folder names should all have the following format: '[YYMMDD] [AnimalID] [Experimental Condition]'.
+- Dataset folder names should all have the following format: '[YYMMDD] [AnimalID] [Experimental condition or other desired info...]'.
     - You can leave `.STM` or any other non-`.CSV` filetypes in the datset folders.
+Any non-CSV files will be ignored.
 - Session file names will be used to create a [`SessionID`].
 It is best to leave them as the default names given by MonStim.